-78 Art.
+80 Art.
 V Amended Metrobank By-Laws

-In addition to the foregoing, the Corporate Secretary shall also have, among others, the following duties and responsibilities:79
+In addition to the foregoing, the Corporate Secretary shall also have, among others, the following duties and responsibilities:81

-- 1. Assists the Board and board committees in the conduct of their meetings, including preparing an annual schedule of Board and committee meetings and the annual board calendar, and assisting the chairman of the Board and its committees to set agendas for those meetings; - 2.
-Safekeeps and preserves the integrity of the minutes of the meetings of the Board and its committees, as well as the other official records of the corporation; - 3.
-Keeps abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the corporation, and advises the Board and the Chairman on all relevant issues as they arise; - 4.
-Works fairly and objectively with the Board, Management and stockholders and contributes to the flow of information between the Board and management, the Board and its committees, and the Board and its stakeholders including shareholders; - 5.
-Advises on the establishment of board committees and their terms of reference; - 6.
-Informs members of the Board, in accordance with the by-laws, of the agenda of their meetings at least five (5) working days in advance and ensures that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - 7.
-Attends all Board meetings, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent him from doing so; - 8.
-Performs required administrative functions; - 9.
-Oversees the drafting of the By-Laws and ensures that they conform with regulatory requirements; - 10.
-Ensure that suitable equipment and facilities are available for the conduct of meeting by remote communication (i.e. reliable internet connection, high bandwidth availability capable of supporting numerous simultaneous connections, etc.);80 - 11.
-Ensure that the attendees are able to hear and see the other participants clearly during the course of the meeting and that attendees should be able to communicate and understood by the other party; - 12.
-Ensure that the visual and audio recordings of the meeting are secured; - 13.
-Ensure that the visual and audio recordings of the election/meeting are current and ongoing and that there is no stoppage or interruption.
-Should an interruption or stoppage occur, the recording shall restart from the point where it was stopped or interrupted with proper statement of points of time;
+- Assists the Board and board committees in the conduct of their meetings, including preparing an annual schedule of Board and committee meetings and the annual board calendar, and assisting the chairman of the Board and its committees to set agendas for those meetings; - b.
+Safekeeps and preserves the integrity of the minutes of the meetings of the Board and its committees, as well as the other official records of the corporation; - Keeps abreast on relevant laws, regulations, all governance issuances, relevant industry developments and operations of the corporation, and advises the Board and the Chairman on all relevant issues as they arise; - d.
+Works fairly and objectively with the Board, Management and stockholders and contributes to the flow of information between the Board and management, the Board and its committees, and the Board and its stakeholders including shareholders; - e.
+Advises on the establishment of board committees and their terms of reference; - f.
+Informs members of the Board, in accordance with the by-laws, of the agenda of their meetings at least five (5) working days in advance and ensures that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - g.
+Attends all Board meetings, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent him from doing so; - h.
+Performs required administrative functions; - i.
+Oversees the drafting of the By-Laws and ensures that they conform with regulatory requirements; - j.
+Ensure that suitable equipment and facilities are available for the conduct of meeting by remote communication (i.e. reliable internet connection, high bandwidth availability capable of supporting numerous simultaneous connections, etc.);82 - Ensure that the attendees are able to hear and see the other participants clearly during the course of the meeting and that attendees should be able to communicate and understood by the other party;